compiler-disagg/TrackFM/fastswap/README.md

 # Install fastswap

+** Each time the server restarts this script has to be rerun. **

 ```
-#will setup fastswap, fastswap environment at /home
+#fastswap environment will be set at /home
 source setup.sh <USERNAME> <MEMORY-SERVER-IP (eno49)>
 ```

 Install fastswap OS on both compute and memory server